Brillstein Entertainment Partners: Miscellaneous

 The new management company Eric Murphy joins in HBO's Entourage is based on Brillstein Entertainment, as well as the character Murray Berenson based on the company's founder Bernie Brillstein.

 Brillstein sold his shares in the company to Universal Pictures in 1996, giving Grey, his one time protégé, full rein over operations.
+In 1998, the Brillstein-Grey Communications division was renamed to Brillstein-Grey Television after ABC took back its shares in the company.
+Before that, Buena Vista Television picked up syndication rights to C-16: FBI, before the series was cancelled.

 In 1999, Universal sold Brillstein's shares to Grey, and the company's television unit was subsequently rechristened Brad Grey Television as a result.
-Also, Brad Grey Television struck a deal with Columbia TriStar Television to produce and distribute TV shows.
-Grey sold his interest in the company in 2005 due to his succeeding Sherry Lansing as Chief executive officer of Paramount Pictures, which created a conflict of interest.
-Briefly, it became Basic Entertainment, before reverting to its original name in 2000.
+Also, Brad Grey Television struck a deal with Columbia TriStar Television to produce and distribute television shows.
+Briefly, in 1999, it became Basic Entertainment, before reverting to its original name in 2000.

+In 2002, Brad Grey Pictures was shut down, and it was replaced by Plan B Entertainment.
+Also that year, the company's television unit secured a distribution deal with 20th Century Fox Television.
+Grey sold his interest in the company in 2005 due to his succeeding Sherry Lansing as Chief executive officer of Paramount Pictures, which created a conflict of interest, and also that year, secured a deal with Touchstone Television.
+In 2007, the company became the current Brillstein Entertainment Partners.

 Several shows by the company now have ancillary rights owned by NBCUniversal Television and Streaming.
 Some of these shows are distributed by Sony Pictures Television in North America.